 The Open Science policy of the University of Lapland recommends self-archiving of publications whenever it is possible according to the publishing contracts.
 The university has no funds for APC fees, so the APC fees have to be included in project budgets.

 How to recognize predatory journals?
-Check the following list and evaluate the journal by using more than one positive answer to the questions:
+Check the following list and evaluate the journal by using more than one of the criteria in the list:

 the publisher or owner of the journal is not credible